Innovator of the Year

-Professor Stephen Jackson
+Winner: Professor Stephen Jackson

-Dr Luke Alphey
+Runner-up: Dr Luke Alphey

-Professor Jeff Errington
+Runner-up: Professor Jeff Errington

 Professor Jackson said: "It's a tremendous honour to receive this prestigious award.
 It really reflects that science, like that funded by BBSRC in my group over the years can yield both exciting science and commercial and social applications.
 I think this award is a showcase for how funding of science by BBSRC is able to provide major tangible benefits not only the UK science base but also the biotech and pharmaceutical industries."